Xomega-Net/Xomega.Docs/docs/generators/data/edm.md

 ### Common configurations

-There expected to be just one configuration of this generator in the model, with the parameter values as illustrated above.
+There is expected to be just one configuration of this generator in the model, with the parameter values as illustrated above.

 ## How to use the generator